HadiMchawrab/Agents/README.md

 2. Topic Inference
    The system analyzes the metadata to find interesting topics and ML models that could be used on this data.
    The agent then does some web scraping to find real life applied models in each topic.
+This could take up to 25 minutes.
+You can check the logging to see scraping progress (selenium container).

-3. Human in the loop
+4. Human in the loop
    The topics scraped are displayed to the user, each with the reasoning behind it, the relationship between the data and the models, the data needs for a scpecific task/model, and a list of possible ML models to be applied.
    The user selects one topic to move forward with, and has the possibility of adding extra data to the analysis.

-4. Automated Data Analysis
+5. Automated Data Analysis
    The system analyzes data structure & types, and visualizes distributions, correlations, and patterns.
    This is done by generating python scripts taking into account the type and shape of the data, and then executing them in an isolated jupyter notebook.
    The resulting images are sent to the next stage of the pipeline: ML model choice.